7.15.03 Corporate – Whole Facility Evacuation

 In the event of an emergency evacuation that results in the loss of services for an extended period of time, Open Door assures that essential services will continue with as little interruption as possible.

-Orientation and Training and file storage would be held at alternate sites identified below.
+- Orientation, training, and file storage will be held at one of the alternate sites identified below.

-Check printing would be held at alternate sites as identified below.
+- Check printing will be held at one of the alternate sites identified below.

-In the event of loss of services at the Grandview location, Individuals’ activities and training will be conducted at the 540 facility.
+- In the event of a loss of services at the Grandview location, Individuals’ activities and training will be conducted at the 540 facilities.

-Staff conference and training will be held at alternate sites identified below.
+- Staff conferences and training will be held at alternate sites identified below.

-Potential temporary alterative sites for activities, listed above include:
+- Potential temporary alternative sites for activities, listed above include:

 - 540 Industrial Mile Road – Open Door day service facility multipurpose and conference rooms